 Kroger is recalling Yellowfin Tuna Steaks and Seasoned Yellowfin Tuna Steaks products with sell-by dates from August 29, 2019, to September 14, 2019, after being notified by the FDA of multiple scombroid poisoning cases linked to the consumption of tuna steaks purchased from Kroger retail locations.

 Kroger is recalling all their tuna steaks products from their stores in AL, AR, GA, IL, IN, KS, KY, MI, MO, MS, NE, OH, SC, TN, VA, and WV.
 FDA also advises all consumers who purchased these items to not eat them and return them to the stores to a full refund.

 Different lots of “MDH Sambar Masala” are being recalled by House of Spices (India) after it tested positive for Salmonella.
 No illnesses have been reported linked to this recall so far according to the recall notice published by the Food and Drug Administration (FDA).

-FSIS advises that consumers who have purchased these products not to consume them.
-These products should be discarded or returned to the place of purchase for a full refund.
-These products were sold in 24 Florida counties.
+FDA advises consumers who have purchased the recalled products to return them to the place of purchase for a full refund.